solana-foundation/solana-improvement-documents/0004-bankless-leader.md

 ## Motivation

-Without having to execute transactions, Bankless leaders can ingest more packets from receiving buffer for filtering and sorting per slot, therefore producing high quality blocks.
-Some of the benefits include:
+Without having to execute transactions, leader threads will have more cycles to pull packets from receiving buffer, and processing more packets per slot.

-1. Process fuller blocks;
+Feeding more packets to filtering and sorting logic allows higher prioritized transactions to have higher chance be added to the top of queue, therefore have priority to be considered to block inclusion.

-2. Higher prioritized transactions have higher chance to be packed into block earlier;
+It also ingests more non-conflicting transactions to be packed into block, therefore improve block quality.

-3. Combine with Scheduler, to produce more parallelizable entries;
+Combine with scheduler logic, it'd produce entries that are parallelizable, potential simplify replay and reduce time.

 ## Detailed Design

 Normal bank operation for a spend needs to do 2 loads and 2 stores.
-With this design leader just does 1 load. so 4x less account_db work before generating the block.
+With this design leader just does 1 load.
+So 4x less account_db work before generating the block.
 The store operations are likely to be more expensive than reads.

 When replay stage starts processing the same transactions, it can assume that